Elleined/social-media-api/README.md

      ```

 # Features
-- Create, Edit, and Delete a Post
+- Create, Edit, and Delete a Post with or wthout picture
-- Create, Edit, and Delete a Comment in a post real time
+- Create, Edit, and Delete a Comment with or wthout picture in a post real time
-- Create, Edit, and Delete a Reply in a comment real time
+- Create, Edit, and Delete a Reply with or wthout picture in a comment real time
 - Like in Post, Comment, and Reply
 - Mention another user in Post, Comment, and Reply
 - Author can close the comment section for his/her every post